 The Future Fund is a new lifeline for innovative businesses struggling with cash flow.
 But who qualifies, what are the terms, and who should apply to it?

-On 20 May the government opened the £250 million Future Fund to applications.
+On 20 May the UK government opened the £250 million Future Fund for applications.
 This new facility provides government-backed loans worth between £125,000 and £5 million to innovative businesses, so long as the money is at least matched by private investors.

-The fund was created specifically to support startups and scaleups, many of which are finding existing schemes – like the CBILS the Coronavirus Job Retention Scheme – unsuitable.
-By offering targeted support, the Future Fund will help pre-profit innovators cover their costs while sandbagging British innovation from the damage of the lockdown.
+By offering targeted support, the Future Fund is helping pre-profit innovators cover their costs while sandbagging British innovation from the damage of this and future lockdowns.